 An Overlap Script: consists of a sequence of commands that effectively run daligner on all pairs of blocks of a split database and then externally sorts and merges them using LAsort and LAmerge into a collection of alignment files with names <reads>.#.las where # ranges from 1 to the number of blocks the data base is split into.
 These sorted files if concatenated by say LAcat would contain all the alignments in sorted order (of a-read, then b-read, …).
 Moreover, all overlaps for a given a-read are guaranteed to not be split across files, so one can run overlap pile analyzers such as an error correcter on each sorted file in parallel.

 The data base must have been previously split by DBsplit and all the parameters, except -a, -d, -f, -B, and -D, are passed through to the calls to daligner.
 The defaults for these parameters are as for daligner.
 The -v flag and -a flags are passed to all calls to LAsort and LAmerge.
 All other options are described later.
 For a database divided into N sub-blocks, the calls to daligner will produce in total N2 .las files, one per block pair.
-These are then merged in ceil(logD N) phases where the number of files decreases geometrically in -D until there is 1 file per row of the N x N block matrix.
-So at the end one has N sorted .las files that when concatenated would give a single large sorted overlap file.
+These are then merged so that there is 1 file per row of the N x N block matrix.
+So at the end one has N sorted .las files, one per block of A-reads, that when concatenated would give a single large sorted overlap file.

 If the integers <first> and <last> are missing then the script produced is for every block in the database.
 If <first> is present then HPC.daligner produces an incremental script that compares blocks <first> through <last> (<last> = <first> if not present) against each other and all previous blocks 1 through <first>-1, and then incrementally updates the .las files for blocks 1 through <first>-1, and creates the .las files for blocks <first> through <last>.